cecileHBH/Coursera_Capstone/report.md

 ## Introduction

-The number of annual road traffic deaths has reached 1.35 million worldwide[^1].
+The number of annual road traffic deaths has reached 1.35 million worldwide<sup>1</sup>.
 Road traffic injuries are the first cause of death of people aged 5-29 years.
 Every 24 seconds someone dies on the road.
 Those numbers are astonishingly high but there is another cost of these accidents : the medical costs for the survivors.
 Injured people often need medical care wheareas for short or long term injuries.
-The economic consequences of motor vehicle crashes have been estimated between 1% and 3% of the respective GNP of the world countries, reaching a total over $500 billion [^2]
+The economic consequences of motor vehicle crashes have been estimated between 1% and 3% of the respective GNP of the world countries, reaching a total over $500 billion<sup>2</sup>

 This project aims to determine if we can predict the severity of a car accident using features as date, time, location, weather conditions and road conditions.